Say this with me: “I got issues. You got issues. All God’s children got issues!”

 4. She recognized her solution.

 The woman had heard about Jesus’ ability to heal.
-Because she believed that Jesus had what she needed, she decided to pursue Him.
+By the virtue of faith, she believed that Jesus had what she needed and was determined to pursue Him.

-5. She had to overcome obstacles to her solution.
+5. She had to overcome obstacles to reach her solution.

-Luke says that the woman had to press through a crowd to get to Jesus.
+In the book of Luke, we are told that the woman had to press through a crowd to get to Jesus (see Luke 8:43-44).
 That was not easy.

 However, rather than letting the crowd discourage her and deciding to go back home in defeat, the woman decided to stay in the pursuit.